Thuotracy/random-quote-generator/README.md

 # Random-quote-generator

 ## Description
-This is a website that generates random quotes when you click the button.
+This is a website that generates random quotes when you click the button

 ##  Languages
 * CSS